chrisguttandin/standardized-audio-context/README.md

 avoid rewriting built-in features whenever possible.
 Please take a look at the paragraph about the [browser support](#browser-support) below for more information.

-There are of course some things which cannot be faked in a way that makes them as performant as they could be when implemented natively.
-The most obvious amongst those things is the [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworklet).
+There are some things which cannot be faked in a way that makes them as performant as they could be when implemented natively.
+The most prominent amongst those things is the [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworklet).
 Please have a look at the [list of all supported methods](https://github.com/chrisguttandin/standardized-audio-context#api) below for more detailed information.

 ## Usage